 Do Local People Shop in Grand Bazaar?

 The answer is both yes and no. Because Istanbul has a lot of modern shopping centers which can satisfy all the needs thanks to the national and international brands inside them.

 Then what do local people buy in Grand Bazaar?
 The answer is: gold.
 Local folks see Grand Bazaar as a huge jeweler and Bazaar is the heart of gold market.
 Gold prices are commonly priced on gram basis and you can buy it there.

 The only and the biggest shopping center during the Ottoman Empire period, Grand Bazaar served as a shopping center with the most variety of products for local people but today it is generally regarded as a touristic and expensive location.

 Gate 1 is the main entrance and Gate 7 is the main exit.
 Süleymaniye Mosque is 10 minutes walking distance to Grand Bazaar.
 Spice Bazaar is down the hill through local Mahmutpasa Street Market, takes around 15 minutes.

 The Bazaar has one main entrance (Nuruosmaniye> Gate – 1) and one main exit (Beyazıt> Gate – 7).
 Kalpakçılarbaşı Street between these two gates is the main street of Grand Bazaar.
 This street is located on the southernmost part of the Bazaar and opens into many other streets on the northern direction.
 On the main street, there are jewelry, souvenir and spice shops.

 The most pleasant road, Nuruosmaniye Street, to Grand Bazaar takes its name from Nuruosmaniye Mosque.
 There are coffee shops, nice restaurants and shops in this street.
-At the end of the road, you pass through the courtyard of Nuruosmaniye Mosque, which is an example of early Baroque style selatin (commissioned by Sultan) mosque of Ottoman period, and you reach gate number one of Grand Bazaar.
+At the end of the road, you pass through the courtyard of Nuruosmaniye Mosque, which is an example of early Baroque style selatin (commissioned by Sultan) mosque of Ottoman period, and you reach gate number 1 of Grand Bazaar.